erikp9000/cpm-ndos/README.md

 serial port is connected to a Linux computer which runs a service to convert the NDOS requests to Linux calls.

-v1.2a Add TRS 80 NIOS for Model 4/4P/4D Montezuma CP/M. Add shell command (NSH) to enable remote client to login to a shell on the server or execute server commands.
+v1.2a Add TRS 80 NIOS for Model 4/4P/4D Montezuma CP/M. Add Otrona Attache NIOS.
+Add shell command (NSH) to enable remote client to login to a shell on the server or execute server commands.
+Add Linux terminfo file, terminals.inf, with terminal escape codes for Kaypro, TRS-80, and Otrona Attache.
+Improvements in socket management for compatiblity with Windows sockets & the MAME emulator.
+Fixed current working directory management to support multiple clients and ensure the clients cannot change out of the 'root' folder specified in the config file.

 v1.2 Dispenses with the FCB address as a file reference.
 On file open and file create, the server returns its file handle to the client who stores it in the FCB disk allocation